iricigor/GetFolderAge/README.md

 ### Output format

-Script outputs array of FolderAgeResult objects.
+Commandlet outputs array of FolderAgeResult objects.
 Each object contain these properties:

 * [string]`Path` - as specified in input parameters (or obtained subfolder names)
 * [datetime]`LastWriteTime` - latest write time for all items inside of the folder